Sylpheo/nibs-ibeacon/README.md

 This README outlines the details of collaborating on this application.
 A short introduction of this app could easily go here.
+It's based on [Nibs](http://heroku.github.io/nibs/) and it was modified to communicate with iBeacon.

 ## Prerequisites